-- The average tornado moves southwest to northeast, but tornadoes have been known to move in any direction.
+- Average tornado moves southwest to northeast, but could move in any direction

-- Tornadoes are most likely to occur between 3 and 9 p.m., but can occur at any time.
+- Tornadoes are most likely to occur between 3 – 9 p.m., but can occur at any time.

 - Dark, often greenish sky

 - A large, dark, low-lying cloud (may be rotating)

 - Loud roar, similar to a freight train

 If you are under a tornado WARNING, seek shelter immediately.

 If you are in a structure buildingGo to a pre-designated shelter area such as a safe room, basement, storm cellar or the lowest building level.
 If there is no basement, go to the center of an interior room on the lowest level (closet, interior hallway) away from corners, windows, doors and outside walls.
 Put as many walls as possible between you and the outside.
 Get under a sturdy table and use your arms to protect your head and neck.
 Do not open windows.